favstats/ds3_r_intro/README.md

 **Scripts:**

 The Workshop was held with Google Colab.
-Google Colab runs instantaneously runs Jupyter Notebooks in your browser with an R Kernel.
+Google Colab instantaneously runs Jupyter Notebooks in your browser with an R Kernel.

 + Google Colab Links: